rteixeirax/transmission-telegram-notifications/README.md

-#  Shell script that sends a message to the telegram bot after the transmission finishes downloading a torrent.
+# Bash script that sends a message to the telegram bot after the transmission finishes downloading a torrent.

 ### Instuctions: